 However, I have added bright blue tones as eye-catchers to various rooms by using bold accessories and designs.
 For example, my sectional has a gorgeous deep-blue throw placed at its base to add functionality for cold nights, and to add dynamic textures to the room.

 Then, during a recent trip to Jerusalem, I came across a shop that had gorgeous hand-made mirrors that were lined with hand-painted tiles.
 I was immediately directed to the mirror due to its deep blue colors, and intricate details.

 While the mirror could stand alone as an eye-catcher, I also came across a four-piece canvas print that complimented the mirror and turned the entire piece into one unified artistic piece.

 By using mirrors and wall art, I did not have to paint my wall, as the various decorative accessories created an accent wall on their own!

 Use the Mountains for Inspiration

-The city of Chefchaouen comes alive with the paint, accessories, and charms added by the creativity and artistry of settlers.
-However, the natural beauty surrounding Morocco’s mountainous region comes from the diverse foliage found in every corner and exterior of a city or town.
+The city of Chefchaouen comes alive with the paint, accessories and charms added by the creativity and artistry of settlers.
+However, the natural beauty that surrounds the mountainous region of Morocco comes from the diverse foliage found in every corner and exterior of a city or town.

-Adding indoor plants in a bold print pot is the best way to bring human art and mother nature together.
+Adding indoor plants that are in a bold print pot are the best way to bring human art and mother nature together as one.
 Look for pots that are multi-colored but make sure the deep blue tones are what catch your eyes.

-Then, add a terracotta clay plant saucer at the pot’s base to solidify the earthy, colorful, and natural designs of Morocco.
-If you are extra crafty, you can even buy a terracotta pot and use the paint you used for your walls to add your own designs and artistry to your Moroccan home!
+Then, add a terracotta clay plant saucer at the base of the pot to solidify the earthy, colorful, and natural designs of Morocco.
+If you are extra crafty, you can even buy a terracotta pot, and use the paint you used for your walls to add your own designs and artistry to your Moroccan home!